pypa/pipx/docs/tutorial/getting-started.md

 pipx deletes the isolated environment and removes the command from your `PATH`.

+Pass `--json` to read the removal result in a script, or `--quiet` to omit the confirmation.

 ### Next steps

 Continue with the [install applications](install-applications.md) and [run applications](run-applications.md) tutorials